 Seamus gaze was fixed straight ahead, pinned to the tear-off calendar above the sink, just behind Dean.
 Sunday, 2nd May ‘99, it said.

 Dean was leaning against the kitchen counter, the worktop a light grey stone and the cabinets a dark rustic wood.
 His best friend looked tired.
 Dean slowly grabbed his own mug off the counter and went to sit on the chair to Seamus’ right.
-He didn’t speak, just sat there waiting for him to speak again.
+He didn’t speak, just sat there waiting for his best friend to speak again.

 Faint voices and shoes on cobblestone carried from outside the tilted kitchen window into the silence of their flat.